 (Previously, if a book was available as an audiobook, the author would typically instruct Amazon to disable the text-to-speech function for that particular title, based on the assumption it would cannibalize sales of the audiobook.
 I don’t see that near as often anymore.)

-Like other unlimited book plans, Kindle Unlimited allows you to download an unlimited number of e-books for just $9.99 per month.
+Like other unlimited book plans, Kindle Unlimited allows you to download an unlimited number of e-books (up to ten at a time) for just $9.99 per month.
 The current catalog includes over one million titles, and thousands of audiobooks.
 In that way it is similar to Scribd, but the difference is the access you gain to the KDP Library.

 Authors who publish through Amazon have the option of joining a program called KDP Select.
 It’s a marketing system that allows the authors to market their books in certain ways and earn higher commissions.
 It also offers the books worldwide.
 It’s a great program.
 The price an author pays for being in KDP Select is that he or she must agree to sell exclusively through Amazon for no less than 90 days.